Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Introduction

 In recent years, the rapid advancement of computing resources and machine learning methodologies has brought Physics-Informed Neural Networks (PINNs) \cite{RaissiParisGE:2019:JCP, CaiMaoWangYinGE:2021:fluid, Cuomo2022:PINN:review} to the forefront of scientific computing.
-PINNs have attracted considerable attention due to their efficacy in solving partial differential equations (PDEs), particularly benefiting from their mesh-free formulation, which alleviates the curse of dimensionality.
+PINNs have attracted considerable attention due to their mesh-free collocation structure, which can be useful for complex geometries and high-dimensional input spaces.
 To address the computational challenges associated with incorporating fractional derivatives into the PINNs framework, various numerical approximation techniques have been proposed.
-Among these, the fractional Physics-Informed Neural Networks (fPINNs), as proposed in \cite{Pang2019:fPINN}, have been widely adopted.
-The core strategy of fPINNs involves applying automatic differentiation for integer-order operators, while approximating fractional derivatives using numerical discretization schemes-typically based on finite difference-applied to the neural network outputs.
+Among these, fractional Physics-Informed Neural Networks (fPINNs), as proposed in \cite{Pang2019:fPINN}, have been widely adopted.
+The core strategy of fPINNs involves applying automatic differentiation for integer-order operators, while approximating fractional derivatives using numerical discretization schemes---typically based on finite differences---applied to the neural network outputs.
 For further developments in this direction, readers are referred to \cite{Lu2025, Vats2024}.

-Despite their practical utility, these finite-difference-based schemes for fractional derivatives inherently rely on discretization grids, thereby compromising the mesh-free advantages that distinguish PINNs.
+Despite their practical utility, these finite-difference-based schemes for fractional derivatives inherently rely on discretization grids, thereby weakening the mesh-free character that distinguishes PINNs.
 Recent theoretical investigations \cite{Ren2023, WangYuParis:2022:NTK} have shown that PINNs exhibit a hierarchical spectral bias: they preferentially learn the low-frequency components of the solution, while accurate resolution of high-frequency features is delayed.
 This spectral bias imposes significant challenges in accurately capturing multiscale dynamics and motivates the development of advanced training strategies, such as adaptive sampling methods \cite{LuLu:2023:RAD, Zhang2025}.
-Building upon these advances, the present study proposes a fully mesh-free computational framework for the treatment of fractional derivatives, preserving the core advantages of PINN-based approaches.
+In this work, adaptive sampling is also applied to auxiliarily establish the effectiveness of mesh-free methods.